essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 This powerful feedback loop uses evaluation results to fine-tune the AI, build a public knowledge base of best-in-class answers, and provide a transparent record of the AI's performance.
 This ensures the AI is not only intelligent but also **wise, safe, and genuinely helpful** for the disability community.

-#### Future Vision: Internal Empowerment
-The next evolution of AdvocacyOS shifts from external advocacy to internal empowerment, helping users build physical capability and reclaim agency over their daily lives.

-Learn more about this new module: [**The Capability Engine**](CapabilityEngine.md)

 ### AI Transparency and the AdvocacyOS Evaluation and Review Workflow
 AdvocacyOS explicitly incorporates the "AdvocacyOS Evaluation and Review Workflow" as a foundational and integral part of its AI architecture.
 This innovative workflow is central to how AdvocacyOS addresses the critical "Trust Gap" and differentiates itself from generic AI models.